abhinemani/abhinemani.github.io/_posts/2021-04-04-Skills-Gap.md

 ---
 layout: single
-title: The Government Skills Gap
+title: We Must Mind the Gap in Public Service Empowerment
+subhead: The great programs and strategies to develop government tech leadership overlook the people that are already there, or need to be.
+categories:
+- Blog
-categories: Blog, Featured
+- Featured
 tags:
 - Government
 - Skills